stevembugua/portfolio-application/README.md

 # portfolio-application

-# Project Task Management API
+# Project  Application API

-This project management API is a simple web API where you make CRUD calls to a server to organize a portfolio management app.
+This project application API is a simple web API where you make CRUD calls to a server to organize a portfolio application app.